COSIMA/cosima-recipes/docs/index.rst

 To get started you should first take the :doc:`Cooking Lessons 101 <cooking-lessons-101>` (i.e., our Tutorials).
-After you've gone through them and feel comfortable, browse through the available :doc:`recipes/index` (i.e., examples) to find something the better suits your 'taste' (i.e., your needs)!
+After you've gone through them and feel comfortable, browse through the available Recipes (i.e., examples) to find something the better suits your 'taste' (i.e., your needs)!

+The recipes are split into :doc:`appetisers` (i.e., easier/simpler recipes -- a good place
+to start after you've been through the :doc:`cooking-lessons-101`), :doc:`mains` (i.e. more elaborate/advanced recipes) and :doc:`local-dishes` (i.e. recipes for regional
+configurations).

 The  :doc:`COSIMA Cookbook tutorial <Cooking-Lessons-101-Tutorials/COSIMA_CookBook_Tutorial>` is perhaps the best place to start.